-Summer session enrollment is not as large in some divisions as the enrollment during the academic year; therefore, employment for summer sessions may not be available to all faculty members who may wish to teach.
-The number of faculty members employed during the summer session is determined by the estimated student demand in each division and any budget constraints.
-Full-time faculty will be given preference over adjunct instructors for teaching opportunities during summer sessions.
+Alternate instructional session enrollment varies by program, instructional methodology, and location; therefore, employment in alternate sessions may not be available to all faculty members who may wish to teach.
+The number of faculty members employed during alternate sessions is determined by the estimated student demand in each division and any budget constraints.
+Full-time faculty in good standing will be given preference over adjunct instructors for teaching opportunities during alternate sessions.